J0hann3/Minishell/README.md

 	exec (path, arg, env)

-- TASK :
-quentin : main "parsing + errors" $ENV heredoc "lister fd" signaux "open les fds" * johanne : execution built-in pipes "find path"

-? : $?

-execve -> mutattion de process

 - GOOD TO KNOW :
+execve -> mutation de process
 ‘|&’ is used, command1’s standard error, in addition to its standard output Redirections are processed in the order they appear, from left to right.